mnemnion/JLpeg.jl/docs/src/index.md

 ```

 Lua's long strings are a nice bit of syntax, because they have the enclosure
-property: it is always possible to turn a literal string into a program string, no
+property: it is always possible to wrap a literal string as a program string, without
-matter the contents, because the equals signs in e.g. `[===[` must be matched with
+modifying the string itself, because the equals signs in e.g. `[===[` must be matched
-`]===]`.
+with `]===]`.
 I wish Julia had a string syntax which functions the same way.

 We see that the `:body` rule contains `(!:close * 1)^0`, a pattern which experienced
-PEG users recognize instantly as matching zero or more characters provided that
+PEG users will recognize as matching zero or more characters, so long as the
 lookahead doesn't match the `:close` rule.

 Because the negative-lookahead `:close` always matches the `:close` rule first on the
 closing region, if `K` didn't behave differently inside predicates, this would
 consume the mark, so the `:close` in the `:str` rule would always fail.

-Small note: a rule like this should use the `:length` builtin, since the pattern
-matching has already guaranteed that if the lengths are equal the contents will be
-identical, so this form does extra work.
-The two-argument form was chosen for
-pedagogical reasons.

 #### Limitation and Performance